MewsSystems/fiscalizations/README.md

 ## 📃 Description

 This repository contains multiple projects.
 Each project supports reporting of e-invoices to the corresponding country's government authority.
-Each project folder has it's own documentation.
+Each project folder has its own documentation.
 Use the link in the table below to get there.

-**Please note that we're not responsible for how these libraries are used and if the data provided is correct or not.**
+**Please note that we're not responsible for how these libraries are used and whether the data provided is correct or not.**
 **Also, it is important to note that these libraries were created to meet our usages, so they might be missing some data that can be important in your case (feel free to extend any library and create a PR).**

 ## ⚙️ Installation

-For the reporting of e-invoices to a specifc authority, install the package that corresponds to that country through NuGet or using the following commands.
+For the reporting of e-invoices to a specific authority, install the package that corresponds to that country through NuGet or by using the following commands.

 For example, installing the Spanish fiscalization package in order to report invoices to the Spanish authorities (SII).
 ```bash